 10 Performance requirements

-10.1 Basestation requirements
+10.1 Base station requirements

 The BS demodulation requirements in 38.104 are defined for the whole of FR2 (i.e. up to 52.6GHz) and thus can be re-used for n262.
 The SNR is not expected to differ for any of the requirements.

-Conformance testing for the basestation requirements is limited by the OTA link budget in the test chamber and available output power of test equipment.
+Conformance testing for the base station requirements is limited by the OTA link budget in the test chamber and available output power of test equipment.
 For the existing FR2 bands, the maximum testable SNR is limited to 20dB due to link budget considerations.

 For n262, the pathloss will differ to some degree, and also the availability of power amplifiers for the test equipment may differ.
 The link budget has been checked to determine whether also for n262 the 20dB assumption is valid.